Floaters and Flashing Lights

 Floaters are small clumps of visible material within the vitreous.
 Although floaters seem to be in front of you, they are actually floating within the vitreous and the retina sees them as shadows.
 Sometimes floaters occur because your eye is irritated, or because there are crystal-like deposits in the vitreous.

 As we get older, the vitreous shrinks and separates from the retina.
 As this separation occurs, floaters may appear.
 In about half of all people, the vitreous has separated from the retina by age 50, although many people are not aware that this process has occurred in their eye(s).
-At first, floaters can be annoying, but your brain slowly learns to ignore them.
-After several months you may hardly notice them.

 Most of the time, the vitreous separates from the retina without any problem.
 However in some people, the vitreous remains attached to parts of the retina, causing the retina to tear as the vitreous separates from it.
 There may be some bleeding into the vitreous associated with a retinal tear, which results in a new shower of floaters.